benbria/browserify-transform-tools/README.md

 ```

 Notice that the color we replace "blue" with gets loaded from configuration.
 The configuration
-can either be specified in the project's package.json:
+can be set in a variety of ways.
+A simple example is to set it directly in package.json:

 ```JavaScript
 {